-Deduction
+{ Deduction }

-1. Deduction of two percent
+Deduction of two percent for timely filing reports

 A deduction of two percent of the tax collected is allowed for the timely reporting and remitting of the taxes due.
 The purpose of this deduction is to encourage compliance and to compensate companies for expenses related to the collection and remittance of this tax.